Skip to content

 You can manually mark anomaly episodes as resolved directly from the list.
 Select one or more episodes using the row checkboxes, then click the Resolve selected button in the toolbar above the table.
 A confirmation dialog asks you to confirm the action.
 Once resolved, the episodes move out of the default "new" filter view.

-This is useful for known false positives, expected maintenance windows, or other cases where the automatic resolution sweep has not yet closed the episode.
+This is useful for known false positives, expected maintenance windows, or other cases where the automatic cleanup has not yet closed the episode.

 Note